Thomas Boyd, 1st Earl of Arran1

 Last Edited=10 May 2003

-Captain Cecil Trevor Hamilton Whiteside is the son of Captain Robert Boras Whiteside and Hon.
+Captain Cecil Trevor Hamilton Whiteside was the son of Captain Robert Boras Whiteside and Hon.
 Leonore Agnes Watson Nisbet Hamilton.1 He married Charlotte Parker, daughter of Reverend John Leslie Parker, on 8 August 1941.1 He died on 14 April 1965.1

-Captain Cecil Trevor Hamilton Whiteside gained the rank of Captain in the service of the Royal Army Medical Corps.1 He was decorated with the Military Cross (M.C.).1 He was admitted to Royal College of Surgeons (M.R.C.S.).1
+He gained the rank of Captain in the Royal Army Medical Corps.1 He was awarded the Military Cross (M.C.)1 He was admitted to Royal College of Surgeons (M.R.C.S.)1

 Citations